 To Make the Chocolate Macaron Shells

-- Whisk the 12 oz macaron base with the cocoa powder until well combined
+- In a small bowl, whisk the 12 oz macaron base with the cocoa powder until well combined.

-- Gently fold the almond/cocoa mixture into the whites in two batches.
+- With a spatula, gently fold the almond/cocoa mixture into the whites in two batches.
 Continue folding until it becomes soft and shiny, but not thin and runny.

-- Touch the top of a cookie to make sure it's dry to the touch, it can be a bit tacky but shouldn't stick to your finger
+- Touch the top of a cookie to make sure it's dry to the touch, it can be a bit tacky but shouldn't stick to your finger.
+Bake for 7-8 minutes then turn and flip the trays.
+Bake for another 7-8 until the shells are dry and the centers are soft.
+Usually, if the shells are baked they'll release easily from the parchment paper.
+Be careful handling the shells, it's very easy to crack the surface.

 Make the Baileys Buttercream Filling

-- Whip on medium-high speed until the buttercream lightens in color and becomes aerated.
+- In a mixer bowl, combine the softened butter with the remaining base mix, vanilla and Baileys.
+Whip on medium-high speed until the buttercream lightens in color and becomes aerated.

 - The finished cookies should be refrigerated in a covered container for 1 day before serving.
 The cookies can also be frozen for several weeks.